YasserArafath/Udacity-Nanodegree-Projects/Project 4 - Identify Fraud from Enron Email/ReadMe.md

 # Project 4 - Identify Fraud from Enron Email

 ### Project Overview
-In this project, I will put your machine learning skills to use by building an algorithm to identify Enron Employees who may have committed fraud based on the public Enron financial and email dataset.
+In this project, I will put my machine learning skills to use by building an algorithm to identify Enron Employees who may have committed fraud based on the public Enron financial and email dataset.

 ### What will I learn?
 By the end of the project, I will be able to: